I was born in East London in 1959 but moved to Welling (a suburb that can’t decide if it’s in South London or Kent) where I grew up.

 In 1979 I moved back to East London where I lived for 12 years whilst studying for a BSc degree in psychology.
 After that I went on to study for an MSc in applied psychology and technology assessment at Cranfield Institute of technology in Bedford.

 I moved to Yarnton with Fiona in 1993 and a year later we opened our first small shop in central Oxford.
 From there we went on to grow the business to a 6 store chain with branches across the country.
-We recently closed all our stores in the face of huge overheads and falling sales on the high street.
-We now focus on our online business and a department store concessions.
-I also do consultancy work and write on retail and the environment.
+We closed all our stores in 2015 in the face of huge overheads and falling sales on the high street.
+We now focus on our online business and I also do work as a retail analyst and speaker and write on retail and the environment.

 I joined the Green Party in 2012 after becoming disillusioned with the three other main parties.
 I saw that the Green Party had moved on from its origins as a single policy party to offer credible solutions to fill the ideological vacuum left between Labour and Conservative.

 I’ve stood in every local election since then and in the 2019 was delighted to be elected to Cherwell District Council as it’s first ever Green councillor.
-I was also elected to two parish councils in Kidlington and Yarnton.
+I was also elected to two parish councils in Kidlington and Yarnton and later seconded on to Gosford and Water Eaton Parish Council.
 This obviously keeps me very busy, but I enjoy working for the local community and holding the other parties to account on the District Council.

 I’m a writer and campaigner for independent retail, and I write a regular column for the national magazine Retail Week.
 I’ve also written pieces for other local and national magazines, including The Independent, The Evening Standard and The Guardian, as well as local newspapers in Oxford and Banbury.
 I’ve appeared on National TV, radio and online, discussing economic, high street issues and animal welfare issues.
-I also write about politics for a number of online publications including Huffington Post and Evolve Politics.
+I also write about politics for a number of online publications including Huffington Post, Evolve Politics and The London Economic .

 I’ve recently been focussing on the idea of how businesses can be operated on a more sustainable and ethical footing and I’m about to launch a new business to promote and sell ethical products.
 I’m also increasingly concerned with how consumerism can be balanced sustainably against finite natural resources.